-Trump seeks probe into FBI 'infiltration'
+Probe widens after Trump 'spy' tweets

 What's likely to happen next?

-Law enforcement officials have refused to provide evidence to Congressional leaders over the issue.
+Law enforcement officials have refused to provide evidence to congressional leaders over the issue.

-They have argued that doing so would put the informant's life - or that of his contacts - in danger.
+They have argued that doing so would put the alleged informant's life - or that of his contacts - in danger.

-Mr Trump could order the Department of Justice - which has oversight over the FBI - to release the documents.
+Mr Trump could order the US Department of Justice - which has oversight over the FBI - to release the documents.

-But analysts say this could pave the way for a collision with top officials.

 What is the informant's connection to Mueller?